MegaRockLabs/cw-extra/packages/cw84/README.md

 ### Macros
-**signed_execute**: Primary effect is injects both variants (`Execute` and `ExecuteSigned`) descrived about into your enum.
+**signed_execute**: Primary effect is injects both variants (`Execute` and `ExecuteSigned`) described above into your enum.
 Takes up to two positional arguments to customise the behaviour.
-The first argument is used to set the message type allowed to be sign like `ActionMsg` from above.
-The second argument is used to customse the type of `signed` to use something other than `cosmwasm_std::Binary`
+The first argument is used to set the message type allowed to be signed like `ActionMsg` from above.
+The second argument is used to customise the type of `signed` to use something other than `cosmwasm_std::Binary`

-With both `multi` feature tag active and first positional argument passed the macro also injects the plural variant `ExecuteSigned` as described above.
+With both `multi` feature tag active and first positional argument passed the macro also injects the plural variant `ExecuteNative` as described above.

+The `Execute` variant now includes an optional `signed` field for enhanced security, and both `ExecuteSigned` variants include an optional `nonce` field for replay protection.

 #### Default Usage